-Find out more: hollandamerica.com
+Find out more: riverboattwilight.com

 Great Britain—Poseidon Expeditions

-If you have rising history buffs in the family, want to take a closer look at medieval castle life, or be amazed by wildlife, take note that Poseidon Expeditions is launching a brand new 13-day cruise, British Isles: Legendary History & Wild Nature, on May 22, 2019.
+If you have rising history buffs in the family, want to take a closer look at medieval castle life, or be amazed by wildlife, take note that Poseidon Expeditions launched a brand new 13-day cruise, British Isles: Legendary History & Wild Nature, on May 22, 2019.
 You’ll have the chance to see baby puffins on the Skellig Islands off Ireland or spot otters and wild ponies while exploring Snowdonia National Park in Wales.
-Dolphin, whales, and seals are also likely to swim by.
+Dolphins, whales, and seals are also likely to swim by.
 The kids can direct their nature questions to naturalist guides led by renowned historian Dr. Hew Lewis-Jones.
-With 55 guest suites aboard the Sea Spirit, the scale of this cruise isn’t overwhelming either, but a sure way to see remote and wondrous corners of Great Britain.
+With 55 guest suites aboard the Sea Spirit, the scale of this cruise isn’t overwhelming either, but rather a sure way to see remote and wondrous corners of Great Britain.

-Rates start at $5,216
+Rates start at $4,596

 Find out more: poseidonexpeditions.com

 Did you hear?
-Carnival Horizon, their newest ship, is ready to set sail from Miami and take your family on a six- or eight-day Caribbean cruise.
-Onboard, you’ll find a colorful kid’s delight, with SportsSquare’s mini golf and games, ropes course, and the elevated SkyRide, as well as Dr. Seuss Waterworks (with two epic waterslides that are kid and parent friendly).
+Carnival Panorama, their newest ship, will be ready to set sail from Long Beach and take your family on Mexican Riviera cruise starting this December 2019.
+Featuring the first Sky Zone Trampoline Park at sea (yes, you read that right!), the ship offers SportSquare’s mini-golf and games, ropes course, and the elevated SkyRide, as well as Choose Fun Waterworks (with two epic waterslides that are kid and parent friendly).
 The Camp Ocean kids club is another play area just for little cruisers (ages two to 11), while Serenity is an onboard retreat just for adults.
-The family can reunite for an IMAX movie or a comedy show or go head to head for a Lip Sync Battle.
+The family can reunite for a comedy show or go head to head for a Lip Sync Battle.

-Rates start at $429
+Rates start at $519

 Find out more: carnival.com

-— Jennifer Massoni Pardini
+—Kate Loweth, Jennifer Massoni Pardini & Jacqui Boland